Chase Sapphire Reserve (CSR) Card Benefits

 When I owned an auto, I paid about $100 annually for quality roadside assistance.
 When I sold my auto, I still wanted quality roadside assistance to cover borrowed and rented autos.

-So when I knew my Chase Sapphire Reserve credit card came with roadside assistance, I was able to cancel my independent $100/year roadside assistance membership.
+So when I learned my Chase Sapphire Reserve credit card came with roadside assistance, I was able to cancel my independent $100/year roadside assistance membership.

-I feel reassured knowing I have 24/7 roadside assistance in the United States and Canada (up to $50 for each service event, up to four events/year), to handle…
+I felt reassured knowing I had 24/7 roadside assistance in the United States and Canada (up to $50 for each service event, up to four events/year), to handle…

 towing